0xc0rvu5/0xc0rvu5.github.io/manager_extra_details.md

 ![image](https://0xc0rvu5.github.io/docs/assets/images/20220627002356.png)

 That's is for this time!
 I hope you enjoyed!
-Feel free to reach out to me at anytime if you want to connect.
+Feel free to reach out to me at anytime if you want to connect!